amzn/style-dictionary/examples/advanced/custom-formats-with-templates/README.md

 Finally, look at the different template files in the `templates` folder and see how they are built to generate custom file formats in output:

 * **web-scss.template**: this is a template that uses [Lodash](https://lodash.com/docs/4.17.10#template), and shows how you can create a custom format for Sass ".scss" files.
 The same approach can be used if you need other custom formats for the web (or other platforms too).
 * **android-xml.template**: this template too uses Lodash, and shows how to create a custom XML format for Android, that can be read as "resource file".
-This is just one of the many possible formats for Android, so if you need to create one speak with your developers to agree on the format they want.
+This is one of the many possible formats for Android, if you need to create one speak with your developers to agree on the format they want.
 * **android-xml_alt.hbs**: this is an alternative example of custom XML format for Android, that uses [Handlebar](https://handlebarsjs.com) as templating language.
 * **ios-plist.template**: this template too uses Lodash, and shows how to create a custom PLIST format for iOS, that can be read as "resource file".
-This is just one of the many possible formats for iOS, so if you need to create one speak with your developers to agree on the format they want.
+This is one of the many possible formats for iOS, if you need to create one speak with your developers to agree on the format they want.
 * **ios-plist_alt.pug**: this is an alternative example of custom XML format for Android, that uses [Pug](https://pugjs.org/api/getting-started.html) as templating language.